smutel/terraform-provider-netbox/docs/resources/virtualization_cluster.md

 - `custom_field` (Block Set) Existing custom fields to associate to this ressource. (see [below for nested schema](#nestedblock--custom_field))
 - `group_id` (Number) The cluster group of this cluster.
 - `site_id` (Number) The site of this cluster.
+- `status` (String) The status among offline, active, planned, staging or decommissioning (active by default).
 - `tag` (Block Set) Existing tag to associate to this resource. (see [below for nested schema](#nestedblock--tag))
 - `tenant_id` (Number) ID of the tenant where this cluster is attached.